Milutin Milanković: Polar wandering

-In the period from 1930 to 1933, Milankovitch worked on the problem of numerical secular rotation pole movements.
+Milanković began working on the problem of the shape of the Earth and the position of the Earth's poles in 1932 and 1933 at the suggestion of Alfred Wegener.
 The Earth as a whole he considered as a fluid body, which in the case of short-duration forces behaves as a solid body, but under an influence behaves as an elastic body.
 Using vector analysis he made a mathematical model of the Earth to create a theory of secular motion of the terrestrial poles.
 He derived the equation of secular trajectory of a terrestrial pole and also the equation of pole motion along this trajectory.
-The equations further led to a determination of the 25 most characteristic points with pole trajectories for both hemispheres.
-This mathematical calculation led Milanković to 16 important points from the past that form parts of early explorations; 8 points triggered future explorations.
+His equation, also known as Milankovitch's theorem, is v = c grad Ω.

 He drew a map of the path of the poles over the past 300 million years and stated that changes happen in the interval of 5 million years (minimum) to 30 million years (maximum).
 He found that the secular pole trajectory depends only on the configuration of the terrestrial outer shell and the instantaneous pole position on it, more precisely on geometry of the Earth mass.
 On this basis he could calculate the secular pole trajectory.
 Also, based on Milanković's model, the continental blocks sink into their underlying "fluidal" base, and slide around, 'aiming to achieve' isostatic equilibrium.
 In his conclusion about this problem, he wrote: For an extraterrestrial observer, the displacement of the pole takes place in such a way that the ...
 Earth's axis maintains its orientation in space, but the Earth's crust is displaced on its substratum.
-Milankovitch published his paper on the subject entitled "Numerical trajectory of secular changes of pole’s rotation" in Belgrade in 1932.
+Milankovitch published his paper on the subject entitled "Numerical trajectory of secular changes of pole's rotation" in Belgrade in 1932.

-At the same time, Milanković wrote four sections of Beno Gutenberg's "Handbook of Geophysics" (Handbuch der Geophysik) – "The Earth's Position and Movement in Space", "Rotational Movement of the Earth", "Secular shift of the Poles", and "Astronomic Means for Climate Study during the Earth's history" – published by Wegener's father-in-law Köppen in 1933.
-The lecture on the apparent shift of poles was held at a congress of Balkan mathematicians in Athens in 1934.
-That same year, Milanković published an article dedicated to the work Alfred Wegener under titled "Moving of the Earth's Poles – A Memory to Alfred Wegener".